 How many sites will we see on the tour?

-Each walking tour, typically, offers a minimum of four to six residences, as well as other historic churches and businesses.
+Each walking tour, typically, offers a minimum of five to eight residences, as well as other historic churches and businesses.
 A different historic neighborhood is featured each year.

 Where does my walking tour start?

 Each guest will receive an official Tour Guidebook at ticket pickup.
 The address of each site is included in the Guidebook and clearly marked on a map.
 Volunteer docents will greet you at each site.
 Each site is also marked with signage and luminaries.
 Guests are encouraged to take the tour at their own pace and site visits need not be in the numeric order they are found in the Guidebook.

 Wear comfortable, rubber-soled walking shoes.
 There are numerous steps, stairs, and inclines on the tour route, and inside homes.
 Allow about two to three hours for the tour, but set your own pace.